-Business Goals Template
+Business Goals Template [Free Download]

-How to Set Business Goals
+How to Use the Business Goals Template

-1. Define Vision
+1. Define Company Vision

 2. Define Strategy

-3. Define One Year Focus
+3. Define Annual Focus Areas

-This focus will be the “theme” of your fiscal year.
+Focus areas would be the “theme” of your fiscal year.
 What do you want to focus on in twelve months?
 Why do you want to focus on it?
 Does this focus result in you achieving your vision and strategy?